 First, you need to define what you mean by work.
 Can it help you lose weight?
 Can it help you build muscle?
 Is it healthy?
 The answer to all of these questions is yes.
 Huel is a great option to have when you need convenience but still want to eat healthily.

-A level scoop of Huel Powder holds roughly 50g which is 200kcal.
+A level scoop of Huel v3.0 Powder holds roughly 50g, which makes is 200kcal.
 We recommend 2 scoops per serving.
 Huel Black Edition is slightly more calorie-dense, so a full serving is 90g.
+Huel Hot & Savoury varies slightly between each product, but it's roughly 200 calories per 50g scoop (you can see the exact weight on the packet).
 If you want to be accurate, we recommend using some simple kitchen scales.
 Each bottle of Huel Ready-to-drink contains 400kcal, and our Huel Bars are 200kcal, perfect for a snack.

 So there you have it, some of the top searches on Huel answered.
 If you have any more questions head over to our FAQs, you can find some tips on how to make your Huel Powder, or take a look at our recipe ideas for some baking inspiration.